stretchr/gorc/README.md

 Professor - go test -r
 ===================================

-Professor is a go program that installs dependencies and/or runs tests, recursively, starting from the working directory.
+Professor is a go program that installs test dependencies and/or runs tests, recursively, starting from the working directory.

 Professor allows you to run all the tests in a multi-package directory structure with one command.
 As it works, it will display a '.' for each successful test and print out any failures.
 At the end of the run, professor will give you a summary of tests run, tests succeeded and tests failed.